 Executive Sessions.
-Our independent directors met in executive session without management at each of the regularly scheduled Board of Directors meetings held in 2015.
-During 2016, they are again scheduled to meet in executive session at each regularly scheduled Board of Directors meeting.
+Our independent directors met in executive session without management at each of the regularly scheduled Board of Directors' meetings held in 2016.
+During 2017, the independent directors are again scheduled to meet in executive session at each regularly scheduled Board of Directors' meeting.
 The independent directors generally designate the Chairman of the Board of Directors to act as the presiding director for executive sessions.